The American Buddhist Liberty Bell

 Daisaku Ikeda was born into a family of Tokyo seaweed farmers in 1928.
 His lifelong pursuit of pacifist started when his eldest brother was killed in action in the Second World War.
 At 19, he joined Soka Gakkai, Japan, rising through the ranks to be named the organization’s third president in 1960.
 In 1975, as the faith started to spread beyond Japan, he became the first president of Soka Gakkai International, the organization’s global network, which claimed 12 million members in 190 countries.

 Masayasu Sadanaga was born in Korea in 1930.
 He met Ikeda, the man who would become his Sensei, in Japan when they were both in their early twenties.
-When Sadanaga enrolled in UCLA, Ikeda asked him to visit Soka Gakkai members in the United States, at the time, mostly Japanese war brides.
+When Sadanaga enrolled at UCLA, Ikeda asked him to visit Soka Gakkai members in the United States, at the time, mostly Japanese war brides.
 Sadanaga continued his studies in America, earning his master’s degree in Political Science from the University of Maryland.

 Sadanaga intended to return to Japan after completing his studies, but Ikeda had other plans for him.
 The Sensai asked the student to stay and head up the small U.S. branch, then called Nichiren Shōshū of America.
 Sadanaga accepted the call and dove headlong into his new vocation.